 Report Title, Number, Date Rec.
-Number Recommendation for Corrective Action Inspection of NGA's Medical Services, Report No. OIGE 18-05, August 2019 (continued) 6 Ensure Human Development Component's respective Primary Information Officer (PIO) and Information Officer (IO) responsible for all medical program records perform Records and Information Lifecycle Management requirements including updating the office file plan with the proper file series.
+Number Recommendation for Corrective Action Inspection of NGA's Medical Services, Report No. OIGE 18-05, August 2018 3 Consistent with the Economy Act, reassess whether inter-agency support is available for medical services that would be advantageous to the government.
+For all such support, (1) ensure documentation in an ISSA (DD Form 1144) and (2) ensure the support is explained in relevant internal SOPs.
+5 Implement a secure electronic transfer of NGA pre- and post-deployment health activity requirements to Defense Medical Surveillance System.
+6 Ensure Human Development Component's respective Primary Information Officer (PIO) and Information Officer (IO) responsible for all medical program records perform Records and Information Lifecycle Management requirements including updating the office file plan with the proper file series.
 Inspection of Structured Observation Management, Report No. OIGE 18-01, November 2017 5 Develop and issue, across the NSG, SOM tradecraft standards that address: accuracy requirements with rules for capturing objects, observations, and judgements; a quality control process; and sourcing and data disclaimers consistent with ICDs 203 & 206.
 Inspection of the CURATOR Program, Report No. OIGE 16-04, February 2016 3 Identify and review data.

 Table A-4.
-Financial Results from Reports Issued During Reporting Period (1 October 2019 - 31 March 2020)
+Financial Results from Reports Issued During Reporting Period (1 April 2020 -30 September 2020)